anotherchudov/feedback/README.md

     - seems to have plenty of rooms for performance increase
 - Only Cross-Entropy Loss
 - SWA (stabilize valid performance, at least +0.01 boost)
+- Mean teacher with noise label filtering by exponential moving average

 ## ⛔️ Not worked
 - initial learning rate 3e-5